Miniature Testbed for Validating Multi-Agent Cooperative Autonomous Driving: Case Study

 \subsubsection{Message Generator}

 The message to CAV $n$ includes the unique ID of infrastructure $id^{inf}$ to allow agents to identify the source, a timestamp $t^{inf}_{stamp}$, and the commanded velocity $v_{ref,t}^n$, and is published at 10\,Hz.
+The 10~Hz update rate is chosen to reflect typical autonomous vehicle communication settings rather than limitations of our system’s computation or scalability.
 The commanded velocity directly influences the vehicle’s control, enabling efficient and collision-free passage through the intersection.